Sangusaurus

 Sangusaurus is an extinct genus of large dicynodont synapsid with two recognized species: S. edentatus (the type species) and S. parringtonii.
 Sangusaurus is named after the Sangu stream in eastern Zambia near to where it was first discovered + ‘saur’ which is the Greek root for lizard.
 Sangusaurus fossils have been recovered from the upper parts of the Ntawere Formation in Zambia and of the Lifua Member of the Manda Beds in Tanzania.
 The earliest study considered Sangusaurus a kannemeyeriid dicynodont, but more recent phylogenetic analyses place Sangusaurus within the stahleckeriid clade of Dicynodontia.
-Until recently, little work had been done to describe Sangusaurus, likely due to the fact that only four incomplete fossil specimens have been discovered.
+Until recently, little work had been done to describe Sangusaurus, likely because only four incomplete fossil specimens have been discovered.

 Discovery

 The first Sangusaurus fossil was found in 1963 during a joint paleontological expedition of the British Museum (Natural History) and the University of London.
 Cox first named and described S. edentatus in 1969.
 A second species was discovered in the Manda Beds of the Ruhuhu Basin, Tanzania and named S. parringtonii in 1986; it was, however, not described in detail until much later.
 Sangusaurus parringtonii was determined to be a new species based on differences in the caniniform processes.
 The fossil record for Sangusaurus is poor, with only four fragmentary specimens (1 of S. edentatus, 3 of S. paringtonii) recovered to date.
 Since its original discovery in the 1960s, no further S. edentatus remains have been found.